 9.5.
-Exemption for certain investment funds - The exemption in section 9.7(e) of the Instrument is limited to situations where securities of the reporting insider's reporting issuer do not form a material component of the investment fund's market value.
+Exemption for certain investment funds - The exemption in paragraph 9.7(f) of the Instrument is limited to situations where securities of the reporting issuer do not form a material component of the investment fund's market value.
 In determining materiality, similar considerations to those involved in the concepts of material fact and material change would apply.